 Best Composting Toilet – A Comprehensive Guide

-Composting toilet is a relatively new experiment in the toilet industry.
-The main idea behind creating these toilets was to convert human waste into a fine natural fertilizer for gardening by decomposing them through manually created bacterial activity.
-Composting toilets might be defined as a sub-category of portable toilets using a much eco-friendly method to dispose the excreta.
-These toilets earned quite a reputation for themselves in remote location in the countryside, among the owners of cabin in the woods, campers, hikers, rafters and simply anyone who spend a lot of time wandering outdoors.
-The modern technology of processing the waste without using water is an excellent solution for areas suffering from limited water supply and poor drainage system.
+These toilets earned quite a reputation for themselves in remote locations by people that live in cabins, by campers, by hikers, by rafters and simply anyone who spends a lot of time exploring the outdoors.
+The modern technology of processing human waste without using water is an excellent solution for areas suffering from limited water supply and poor drainage systems.

 Reviews of the Best Composting Toilets of 2017